2 named as suspects in girl’s death on Crow Reservation

 The Crow Tribal Court does not prosecute major crimes on the reservation.
 Those are handled by state or federal prosecutors.
 The investigation into Mildred’s death is being led by the Big Horn County Sheriff’s Office, Bureau of Indian Affairs and FBI.

 Dust and Old Crow were being held Friday at a Bureau of Indian Affairs detention facility, officials said.
-They could not be reached for comment and it was unknown if they had an attorney.
+They could not be reached for comment, and it was unknown if they had an attorney.